life423/drewclark.io-portfolio/enhanced-code-context-solutions.md

 - For AI responses: scrolls to show the beginning of the message
 - This prevents users from missing the first part of long AI responses

+### 6. Self-Aware Chat Interface

+Made the chat interface able to explain itself when users ask about how it works:

+- Added detailed information about the chat component to the AI prompt
+- Includes technical details about React implementation, localStorage usage, etc.
+- Enabled the chat to respond to meta-questions like "How does this chat work?"
+- The AI can now explain the chat's features, including message storage and the improved scrolling behavior

 ## Future Improvements

 Potential future enhancements: